filsan-musa/Course-SQL_Fundamentals_for_Data_Analysis/WEEK_01/notes_01.md

 <b>What are the requirment?</b>
 <p>Everyone is welcome.
 This is an introductory course, so no previous knowledge of SQL or databases is required.</p>

 <h4>COURSE OVERVIEW:</h4>
+<p> The course will informally be split into two halves.
+In the first half, we'll explain the key concepts essential for understanding SQL.
+We'll address questions such as: What is an RDBMS?
+What are the different SQL flavour?
+What are the functions of primary and foreign keys?
+What are the various data types in SQL? etc. In the second half we'll get </p>
+  Providing a comprehensive overview of statements, functions, clauses, and operators important for basic data manipulation (ie. Select, Group By, Where, Having, Limit, Sum, Between etc.)

 <b>What are the course contents and objectives?</b>
-<ul><li>Explain key concepts which are fundamental to understanding SQL.
-We'll be answering questions like what is a RDBMS?
-What are SQL flavours?
-What the functions of primary and foreign key types?
-What are the different data types we'll encounter? etc. </li>
-<li>Provide a comprehensive overview of statements, functions, clauses, and operators important for basic data manipulation (ie. Select, Group By, Where, Having, Limit, Sum, Between etc.)</li></ul>

 <h4>ACCESS CONTENT:</h4>
 <b> What's the delivery method for the course?</b>